-- (a) This adjustment results from the application of purchase accounting in connection with the GTIS Acquisitions and represents the amount of the fair value step-up adjustment to real estate inventory sold after the GTIS Acquisitions and amortization expense related to the marketing intangible asset for all applicable periods presented. - (b) Calculated as a percentage of home sales revenues.
+- (a) This adjustment results from the application of purchase accounting in connection with the GTIS Acquisitions and represents the amount of the fair value step-up adjustment to real estate inventory sold during the three and six months ended June 30, 2014, as applicable. - (b) Calculated as a percentage of home sales revenues. - (c) Depreciation and amortization expenses includes amortization related to the marketing intangible asset for all applicable periods presented.